iamdtang/skaterdav85.github.io/_posts/2019-10-12-javascript-decorators-on-methods-in-es6-classes.md

 }
 ```

-We can modify our decorator function like so:
+Then, we can modify our decorator function like so:

 ```js
 function captureTime(label) {